msardello/100_Days_of_Python/day01/README.md

-# 🐍 Day 1 - Working with Variables iN Python to Manage Data
+# 🐍 Day 1 - Working with Variables In Python to Manage Data

 ## Concepts Learned
 - Printing